CityofToronto/bdit_interactive_streets_tiles/README.md

 | Pending | 17 |

 For the `hug` API it simply pulls from the `prj_volume.centreline_hourly_group12` which contains hourly volume data.

-## Further Plans
-The current status of the Interactive Web Map is that it is incomplete and is only in its early stages of development.

-As of now the webmap features:
-- Bi-directional lines of